nhsland/futurenhs-platform/docs/maintenance.md

 Follow the steps with Linkerd CLI in the official upgrade documentation: https://linkerd.io/2/tasks/upgrade/

+## Rotate Linkerd TLS credentials

+Linkerd's automatic mTLS feature uses a set of TLS credentials to generate TLS certificates for proxies: a trust anchor, and an issuer certificate and private key.
+The trust anchor has a limited period of validity: 365 days.
+This means we need to rotate the credentials at least once a year.

+Follow the steps in the official documentation: https://linkerd.io/2/tasks/manually-rotating-control-plane-tls-credentials/

 ## Upgrade Argo CD

 We load the installation YAML file and commit it to our repository under [`infrastructure/kubernetes/argocd/install/install.yaml`](../infrastructure/kubernetes/argocd/install/install.yaml).
 To upgrade, update the file to the newest version: